Patrick Dale explains how to develop pure strength, muscular endurance and lose fat.

-If attempting to improve body composition or muscular endurance, high repetitions (15-20 total repetitions/super set) and short 30 to 90 seconds rest should be employed.
-If an increase in strength is the objective, much lower repetitions (3 to 6 total repetitions/super set) and longer rests of 2 to 3 minutes with a corresponding increase in total training volume should be engaged.
+If attempting to improve body composition or muscular endurance, high repetitions (15-20 total repetitions/Superset) and short 30 to 90 seconds rest should be employed.
+Suppose an increase in strength is the objective.
+In that case, much lower repetitions (3 to 6 total repetitions/Superset) and longer rests of 2 to 3 minutes with a corresponding increase in total training volume should be engaged.

-This sequence works well with both light-medium resistance for multiple repetitions (e.g. 3-5 repetitions per exercise) and heavy weights (1-2 repetitions per exercise).
-Expect a serious cardiovascular response when performing this sequence with higher repetitions!
+This sequence works well with light-medium resistance for multiple repetitions (e.g. 3-5 repetitions per exercise) and heavyweights (1-2 repetitions per exercise).
+Expect a severe cardiovascular response when performing this sequence with higher repetitions!

 Utilizing nothing more than a pair of light to medium dumbbells, this complex can be extremely demanding and should challenge even the fittest athlete's conditioning.

-Perform 20 repetitions of each exercise (or whatever number of repetitions client can perform) with no pause between movements.
-Tempo should be “brisk” but still controlled.
+Perform 20 repetitions of each exercise (or whatever number of repetitions the client can perform) with no pause between movements.
+The tempo should be “brisk” but still controlled.

-1) Body weight squats to parallel (use step as guide but avoid touching it…)
+1) Bodyweight squats to parallel (use the step as a guide but avoid touching it…)

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: